BostianZ/Todo-List/README.md

-1. When adding a new todo it also changes the todo information to that new todo
-2. Work on setting dates
-3. Work on setting notes
-4. Work on setting priority
-5. Style the add todo button
-6. Style the modal
+1. Work on rerendering entire todo display for each selected todo.